Insurance Coverage for breast Reconstruction

 The only situations under which we use tissue expanders are if a patient wants a much larger breast size after reconstruction, or if there is the need to remove a lot of the breast skin if it is involved with cancer.
 Patients who smoke and have not stopped by the time of their surgery are usually still offered reconstruction in the form of tissue expanders placed underneath the muscle, because direct to implant reconstruction in a pre-pectoral position is too risky to perform because the skin has less blood flow due to the effects of nicotine, and complications are common.

 After 1st stage reconstruction, patients typically have their incisions closed with dissolvable sutures and glue.
-There will be 1 drain on each side, and patients are usually wrapped in a compressive ACE wrap with gauze and spend one night in the hospital.
+There will be 1 drain on each side, and patients are usually wrapped in a compressive ACE wrap with gauze and in most cases can go home the same day.
 Depending on the hospital where the surgery is performed, there is an option to do a paravertebral block, which is an injection of local anesthetic done in the pre-operative area that can help greatly with post-operative pain.

 1st Stage Breast Reconstruction Recovery